Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Let's face it: We all wished dogs would get along and always play nicely together.
 But unfortunately, our bubbles are often burst as fights do happen and they can happen even quite frequently.
 Fortunately, in most cases, they are simply loud squabbles where no dog gets hurt, but still, those incidents can surely be unsettling.

 Dog parks are often the backdrop of such happenings due to several factors such as lack of active supervision, failure to interrupt interactions that are deteriorating in a timely manner, difficulties in differentiating dogs who are playing from dogs who are fighting, and just the plain fact of putting together a bunch of dogs with different play styles and personalities.

 Some dogs simply have poor social skills.
 Some dogs come on too strong towards other dogs, while others are not 100 percent comfortable around dogs and may get snappy.
 Some dogs may have deficits in their play styles.
 These dogs don't use much metacommunication, and their play may be misinterpreted and spill into fighting.

-Some dogs engage in "bullying," perhaps insisting in mounting behaviors (according to a study, excess mounting led to aggression 85 percent of the time), forcing play on non-consenting dogs or taking the "fun police role" with the goal of stopping two dogs who are rowdily playing.
-And then, there are dogs who resource guard and dogs who are just predisposed to fighting.
+Some dogs engage in "bullying," perhaps insisting on mounting behaviors (according to a study, excess mounting led to aggression 85 percent of the time), forcing play on non-consenting dogs or taking the "fun police role" with the goal of stopping two dogs who are rowdily playing.
+And then there are dogs who resource guard and dogs who are just predisposed to fighting.